paveljurca/notes/sber/a.md

 .

 We didn't do anything for fun.
-You realize fun is a new thing, right? / Master of None
+You realize fun is a new thing, right? / Master of None Parents

+.

+Don't doubt yourself, son.
+Doubt kills / The Equalizer

 .